History of Chinese Buddhism: Reform and opening up – Second Buddhist Revival

+After 1992, Buddhist temples demonstrated an ability to increase tourism.
+Local officials worked with Buddhist leaders to build and expand temples, resulting in benefits to tourism industries and increased donations to Buddhist institutions.

 Monks who had fled the mainland to Taiwan, Hong Kong or other overseas Chinese communities after the establishment of the People's Republic of China also began to be welcomed back onto the mainland.
 Buddhist organizations which had been founded by these monks thus began to gain influence, revitalizing the various Buddhist traditions on the mainland.
 Recently, some Buddhist temples, administered by local governments, became commercialized by sales of tickets, incense, or other religious items; soliciting donations.
 In response, the State Administration for Religious Affairs announced a crackdown on religious profiteering in October 2012.
 Many sites have done enough repairs and have already cancelled ticket fares and are receiving voluntary donation instead.

 In April 2006 China organized the World Buddhist Forum, an event now held every two years, and in March 2007 the government banned mining on Buddhist sacred mountains.
 In May of the same year, in Changzhou, the world's tallest pagoda was built and opened.
 Currently, there are about 1.3 billion Chinese living in the People's Republic.
 Surveys have found that around 18.2% to 20% of this population adheres to Buddhism.
 Furthermore, PEW found that another 21% of the Chinese population followed Chinese folk religions that incorporated elements of Buddhism.